LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[REPAIR-A]] - The connection between repairing consumer devices and human relationships
 - [[REPAIR-B]] - Right to repair - main things
 - [[REPAIR-E-BIKE-A]] - No Title
+- [[REST-ACTIVITY-POLARITY-MAP]] - The interplay between rest and activity
 - [[RESTAURANT-CRIT-A]] - "Can I take that bread from you?
 Can you please leave it until the end of my stay"
 - [[RESTAURANT-IDEA-A]] - Mountain of Roti and Staples like whole fruits in the room
 - [[RESUME-WRITINGS-A]] - What does it mean to be a holistic engineer?